bartoszstec/Shoop-machine-learning/README.md

 ## Description
 Shoop is a web application that simulates an e-commerce platform with all its core functionalities, such as browsing products, adding items to the cart, placing orders, simulating payments, leaving product reviews, creating accounts, and logging in.<br><br>
-What makes Shoop different from other e-commerce platforms?<br>It features a custom classification model that analyzes user reviews and assigns one of three sentiment ratings: positive, neutral, or negative.
+What makes Shoop different from other e-commerce platforms?<br>It features a custom classification model that analyzes user reviews and assigns one of three sentiment ratings: positive, neutral, or negative making process of adding comment automatized.
 The classification model is specifically designed for the Polish language and achieves 85% accuracy on the test dataset.

 ## Features
 - User account registration